 You start at a slow warm-up speed.
 Then, every three minutes, both the speed and incline of the treadmill increase.
 You continue running with these speed and incline increases until you’ve reached 85 percent of your target heart rate.

-At this point, Dr. Maddukuri or Dr. Reynolds have you lie on your side as they run more tests.
+At this point, Dr. Maddukuri, Dr. Mallick, or Dr. Moore have you lie on your side as they run more tests.

 With all of this data, the team at Sunnyvale Cardiology can better understand your overall heart health and how your heart performs during work.